Troy Miller (film producer): Career

 Miller has also produced and directed eight opening films for the Academy Awards Oscar telecast, including those featuring Billy Crystal, Jon Stewart, James Franco and Anne Hathaway.
 He is the creator of this "short film opening award show format" that ultimately began with the MTV Movie Awards.
 His films have served as the opening for twenty awards shows.
 Miller is one of the creators of the short-form genre of films that have become common in award show openings.
 Having produced and directed many MTV Movie Awards opens, including the two most recent shows hosted by Conan O'Brien and Rebel Wilson respectively.
 Miller produced and directed all of the short films that have opened the Oscar telecast.
 The 84th annual show featured Tom Cruise and George Clooney and again featured Billy Crystal (embedded within the footage of other films).
 In 2006, Jon Stewart used Miller to construct his Oscar open which featured Clooney, Chris Rock, Halle Berry, Steve Martin and David Letterman.
 Miller also directed the opening film for the 83rd Academy Awards parodying Inception, featuring hosts Franco and Hathaway embedded in Best Picture nominees and cameo appearances by Alec Baldwin and Morgan Freeman.
 Miller also crafted the opening film for Bette Midler's Las Vegas stage show, The Showgirl Must Go On as well as has directed well a huge array of other short films for various sketch programs and live presentations and film festivals.

 The director of four feature films, Miller is probably best known for directing the seasonal film Jack Frost, starring Michael Keaton.
 Miller also produced and directed the Mr. Show spin-off movie Run Ronnie Run!.
 Among other features and movie-of-the-week productions, Miller also directed Dumb and Dumberer: When Harry Met Lloyd, a moderate commercial success in first release.
-The film was poorly received by critics, but it went on to earn upwards of $80 million in international box office.
+The film was poorly received by critics, but went on to earn upwards of $80 million in international box office.